Things to do in the Peak District

 Driving to Hall Farm House you may have also passed the dam and reservoir where the famous village of Derwent now resides.
 There are lovely walks around the area, and occasionally when the water recedes you can spot the outlines or archaeology of the old village.

 If you’re wishing to start your days activities heading out from Hall Farm house, there are walks from here headed through Tansleydale and through Cressbrook.
 Water-cum-jolly is a particularly pretty spot to pay a visit to, situated on the River Wye.
 There is also a fine and historic bar nearby — the Monsal Head — that has a paid car park and excellent views.

-If you’d like to read more about some of the incredible walks available in the Peak District National Park, VisitPeakDistrict.com provides an excellent overview including estimated mileage and ideal spots for starting.
+If you’d like to read more about some of the incredible walks available in the Peak District National Park, VisitPeakDistrict.com provides a local overview including estimated mileage and ideal spots for starting walks.

 Shopping in the Peak District